 Over the past several decades I have developed my skills, traveled the world, and taught college photography classes in far away locations such as Australia as well as Italy.
 My camera is always by my side during my frequent travels, and I strive to capture the beauty of our world in unique and visually exciting ways.
 My work has been featured extensively online as well as in print, including large clients such as the Explore Georgia state tourism office and the University of Georgia.
-I have photographed a variety of places and people, including President Jimmy Carter, and my work has been exhibited at various locations, including Creature Comforts Brewery.
+I have photographed a variety of places and people, including President Jimmy Carter, and my work has been exhibited at a variety of locations.

 Drones and Traditional

 I have taken photos with drones for quite a long time now, and I appreciate just how good the cameras have gotten on these things.
 My aerial photos were pretty unique back in the day, which I believe helped me to cultivate a large online following that follow along with me on my travels and appreciate my photos that are taken from both the ground and the air.
 I not only have a professional drone, but my traditional camera and lens set up allows me to take very sharp, high-resolution photos.
 These images result in large, vivid prints that are truly works of art.
 So if you are looking for a photographer in the Athens, GA area than feel free to reach out so we can discuss your needs.